Cornwall: Climate

 Cornwall has a temperate oceanic climate (Köppen climate classification: Cfb), with mild winters and cool summers.
 Cornwall has the mildest and one of the sunniest climates of the United Kingdom, as a result of its oceanic setting and the influence of the Gulf Stream.
 The average annual temperature in Cornwall ranges from 11.6 C on the Isles of Scilly to 9.8 C in the central uplands.
 Winters are among the warmest in the country due to the moderating effects of the warm ocean currents, and frost and snow are very rare at the coast and are also rare in the central upland areas.
 Summers are, however, not as warm as in other parts of southern England.
 The surrounding sea and its southwesterly position mean that Cornwall's weather can be relatively changeable.

 Cornwall is one of the sunniest areas in the UK.
 It has more than 1,541 hours of sunshine per year, with the highest average of 7.6 hours of sunshine per day in July.
 The moist, mild air coming from the southwest brings higher amounts of rainfall than in eastern Great Britain, at 1051 to 1290 mm per year.
 However, this is not as much as in more northern areas of the west coast.
 The Isles of Scilly, for example, where there are on average fewer than two days of air frost per year, is the only area in the UK to be in the Hardiness zone 10.
 The islands have, on average, less than one day of air temperature exceeding 30 °C per year and are in the AHS Heat Zone 1.
 Extreme temperatures in Cornwall are particularly rare; however, extreme weather in the form of storms and floods is common.
-Due to climate change Cornwall faces more heatwaves and severe droughts, faster coastal erosion, stronger storms and higher wind speeds as well as the possibility of more high-impact flooding.
+Cornwall Council have stated that due to climate change the county faces more heatwaves and severe droughts, faster coastal erosion, stronger storms and higher wind speeds as well as the possibility of more high-impact flooding.
+On 24 June 2026, a dew point of 24.9 C was recorded at Cardinham which is the highest ever recorded in the United Kingdom.